ShakhtiKumar/shakhtikumar.github.io/docs/Developer-Best-Practices/Software-Craftmanship.md

-# SoftwareCraftmanship Manifesto
+# </span>SoftwareCraftmanship Manifesto</span>

 > Software craftsmanship is an approach to software development that emphasizes the coding skills of the software developers.
 	It is a response by software developers to the perceived ills of the mainstream software industry, including the prioritization of financial concerns over developer accountability.

-From the Software Craftsmanship website http://manifesto.softwarecraftsmanship.org/
+> From the Software Craftsmanship website http://manifesto.softwarecraftsmanship.org/

 As aspiring Software Craftsmen we are raising the bar of professional software development by practicing it and helping others learn the craft.
 Through this work we have come to value: